csci344/spring2023/pages/_assignments/tutorial03.md

 <img class="small" src="/spring2023/assets/images/tutorials/tutorial03/tacotemple03.png" />

 ## What to turn in
-Submit your tutorial files by zipping your entire tutorial03 folder and uploading it to Moodle under **Tutorial 3**.
+Submit your tutorial files -- including your screenshot from task 1 -- by zipping your entire tutorial03 folder and uploading it to Moodle under **Tutorial 3**.
 If you collaborated with someone, please list your partner's name in the comments section.